graphitemaster/moreram/README.md

 This will work on embedded better than it will on Desktops, where persistently mapped buffers actually do reference video memory.
-As for desktop, your best best is a modern NV.
+As for desktop, your best best is a modern NV graphic card.

+# TODO

+* Try AMD_pinned_memory for AMD GPUs
+* realloc, memalign, calloc

 # Dependencies
 Unfortunately for this to work you need a working X server as a GL context